-Giant/Oceanic Manta Rays (Manta biostris) is a very special species to encounter when scuba diving.
+Giant/Oceanic Manta Rays (Mobula biostris) is a very special species to encounter when scuba diving.
 They are large, intelligent, curious, friendly & harmless.
 They can grow up to 7 or more metres from wing tip to wing tip, but are normally 5-6 metres across.
 They are larger than Reef Manta Rays, which are a different species in the same genus (Manta).
-The Giant Manta has fewer spots on its underside and there is more contrast in the coloration on its back.
-The Reef Manta Ray (Manta alfredi) has less defined colouration on its back, usually in the shape of a Y or V. The Giant Manta's back is more of a T shape, and more defined.
+The Oceanic Manta has fewer spots on its underside and there is more contrast in the coloration on its back.
+The Reef Manta Ray (Mobula alfredi) has less defined colouration on its back, usually in the shape of a Y or V. The Giant Manta's back is more of a T shape, and more defined.

-Giant Manta Ray Manta birostris
+Oceanic Manta Ray Mobula birostris

 |